Your Next Steps

 North Park University is committed to creating a safe and nurturing community for all students.
 Take a moment to explore the many resources we make available to our students, from a nighttime shuttle service to a safety app for your smartphone.
 Both of these initiatives—and more—are part of our Safe Community initiatives.

 Prior to each fall semester, we also provide two online programs with important information to keep you safe and healthy at North Park University.
-More information about these programs, AlcoholEdu for College and Haven—Understanding Sexual Assault, will be sent in the spring and summer.
+More information about these programs, AlcoholEdu for College and Sexual Assault Prevention for Undergraduates, will be sent in the spring and summer.

 Making the Transition: Your Arrival and First Year Experience